AgroLucas/RFForge/readme.md

 Device.quick_sniff(device_address, device_channels, device_data_rate, device_packet_size)
 ```

-To run an attack, simply uncomment the corresponding line in the script and run:
+To run an attack, simply uncomment the corresponding line in the script and run inside the *tools* folder:
 ```
 ./main.py
 ```